julijane/letter-spacing/README.md

 ## Credits

 letter-spacing is inspired by [await-sleep](https://github.com/sqren/await-sleep).
 Ultimately letter-spacing is an effort to provide a `await-sleep`-like one liner(s) module for use outside of sanity.

-This README was adopted from axios, by the way.
-Some other inspirations were left-pad, event-stream, flatmap-stream and /r/programmingcirclejerk.
+Some other inspirations were left-pad, event-stream, flatmap-stream and /r/programmingcirclejerk, especially the comments in [the discussion about this package](https://www.reddit.com/r/programmingcirclejerk/comments/a0yrgd/im_new_here_and_made_a_npm_package_to_help_this/)

 ## License